Accredited investor: United States

 In the United States, to be considered an accredited investor, a natural person must have a net worth of at least $1,000,000, excluding the value of one's primary residence, or have income at least $200,000 each year for the last two years (or $300,000 combined income if married) and have the expectation to make the same amount this year, or must otherwise be a holder of a specific license in good standing.
+Unlike most ordinary investors, accredited investors are permitted to invest in funds exempt from registering with the SEC under Section 3(c)(1) of the Investment Company Act of 1940 (so-called "3(c)(1) funds"), though not necessarily those exempt under section 3(c)(7).

+There is a more restricted US legal criteria of "qualified purchaser", which generally refers to a person or institution with $5,000,000 of investable assets.
+Qualified purchasers may invest in 3(c)(7) funds in addition to 3(c)(1) funds.

-More broadly, the term "accredited investor" is defined in Rule 501 of Regulation D of the U.S. Securities and Exchange Commission (SEC) as:
+More precisely, the term "accredited investor" is defined in Rule 501 of Regulation D of the U.S. Securities and Exchange Commission (SEC) as: